 Languages Spanish, Quechua

 Doc Markets Agora Market, Thessaloniki Film Festival, 2019

 Graphic designs in social media: Chris Yong-García, Juan Pablo Campana, Katya Zevallos.

 MALENA MARTINEZ CABRERA

-Peruvian filmmaker, photographer, and cultural journalist based in Vienna, Austria, since 2000.
+Peruvian filmmaker, photographer, and cultural journalist based in Vienna, Austria, and Cusco, Peru.
 Master in Creative Documentary (University Pompeu Fabra, Barcelona, 2007).
+Professional Development Fellowship, Flaherty Seminar 2021, NY.
 Artistic Photography (Schule Friedl Kubelka, Vienna, 2014).
 Mag.
 Romanic Philology (University of Vienna, 2006).
 Bach.
 Literature and Linguistics (Universidad Católica, Peru, 1999).
 Mentoring program with Ruth Beckermann (FC Gloria, Vienna, 2015).
 ARCHIDOC alumna (La Fémis, 2015).
 Aristoteles Workshop (Arte TV, Romania, 2009).
 Cinematography WS (ESCAC, Barcelona, 2009).
 Music studies (Conservatorio Nacional, Lima).
 Member of FC Gloria (Film u.
 Frauenvernetzung).
 Member of EDN (European Documentary Network).
 Member of Dok.at

 2019 Hugo Blanco, Deep River (108’)

 2017 Cinco trotskistas y Hugo Blanco (6’)